Unosquare-CoE-JavaScript/lucas-gandara/you-dont-know-js_getting_started/Chapter_3.md

 - entries()

 ### Create your own iterator:
-To create an iterator the object needs to have a propertie _Symbol.iterator_, which is a function that returns a _next_ function:
+To create an iterator the object needs to have a property _Symbol.iterator_, which is a function that returns a _next_ function:

 ```js
 // Could be any object